tskit-dev/tsdate/README.md

 Please refer to the [documentation](https://tskit.dev/tsdate/docs/latest/) for information on installing and using the software.

-The algorithms for the original `inside_outside` and `maximization` [methods](https://tskit.dev/tsdate/docs/latest/methods.html) are described [in this Science paper](https://www.science.org/doi/10.1126/science.abi8264) (preprint [here](https://www.biorxiv.org/content/10.1101/2021.02.16.431497v2), evaluations in [another repository](https://github.com/awohns/unified_genealogy_paper)).
-The new `variational_gamma` method, which is now the default, has not yet been described in print.
+The algorithms for the original `inside_outside` and `maximization` [methods](https://tskit.dev/tsdate/docs/latest/methods.html) are described [in this Science paper](https://www.science.org/doi/10.1126/science.abi8264) (citation below, preprint [here](https://www.biorxiv.org/content/10.1101/2021.02.16.431497v2), evaluations in [another repository](https://github.com/awohns/unified_genealogy_paper)).
+The new `variational_gamma` method, the default from version 0.2 onwards, has not yet been described in print.
 For the moment, please cite this github repository if you need a citable reference.

 The citation to use for the original tsdate algorithms is: